 While there is no exact weight or size limit, a customer of size is someone that needs more than one seat on the airline.
-Southwest (and most airlines) state that the lowered arm rest is the border of the seat, and if you cross over it, or under it, than you may want to utilize the Customer of Size Policy.
+Southwest (and most airlines) state that the lowered armrest is the border of the seat, and if you cross over it, or under it, then you may want to utilize the Customer of Size Policy.

 However, when I fly with another adult, I have found it is best to utilize the Customer of Size policy.
 I am probably borderline on how much I need it, but it just makes the trip much more comfortable for both of us.